The 2017 New CEO Report

-The New CEO Report also analyzes data on the Class of 2016 and from three years of CEO transitions, highlighting illuminating trends from 81 New S&P 250 CEOs since 2014.
+The New CEO Report also analyzes data on the Class of 2017 and from four years of CEO transitions, highlighting illuminating trends from 111 New S&P 250 CEOs since 2014.

 Few Were Named Chairman on Day one

-Over the last three years, nearly nine out of 10 companies appointed their new leader from within their own ranks, a sign of health and stability.
+Over the last four years, 8 out of 10 companies appointed their new leader from within their own ranks, a sign of health and stability.
 New CEOs spent nearly 19 years at their companies on average prior to promotion and have deep expertise and understanding of every aspect of their business, including strategy, operations, capital management, and people.

 There are too few women

 Although women make up nearly 27% of Senior Management, only eight women became CEO of S&P 250 companies in the last four years.
 To put this in perspective, eight New CEOs during this same time period were veterans of PepsiCo.
 That is, one company’s ability to develop the next generation of CEOs surpassed that of the entire S&P 250’s combined ability to promote women into the Chief Executive role (at least for the period we tracked).